 Implementation Details

-Multimodal Video Encoders We use three video encoders to extract the video features: CLIP-enhanced ViT for image feature, ResNet3D for motion feature, and VGGish for audio feature.
-The three models were pre-trained by image text aligning, action recognition, and audio classification tasks on large-scale datasets.
-Specifically, we choose ViT-B/32 (Base Vision Transformer with 32 layers) pre-trained by CLIP as the image encoder, the input image has 224×224 size and the output is a 512-dimensional feature.
-The ResNet3d needs input consecutive 16 frames with 112×112 size and outputs a 2048-dimensional.
-The audio is first converted to the Mel-frequency cepstral coefficients (MFCC), then input into the VGGish model and obtain a 128-dimensional feature.
-These outputs are input into fully-connected layers to map to the same 768-dimensional space separately.
-The parameters of these three encoders do not participate in the gradient optimization.
+Multimodal Video Encoders Video features are extracted using three video encoders: CLIP-enhanced ViT for image features, ResNet3D for motion features, and VGGish for audio features.
+The three models are pre-trained on large-scale data sets via image text aligning, action recognition, and audio classification tasks.
+Specifically, we choose Base Vision Transformer with 32 layers (ViT-B/32) pre-trained by CLIP as the image encoder.
+The input image is 224×224 pixels, and the output is a 512-dimensional feature.
+The ResNet3d needs 16 consecutive 112 x 112 frames as the input and outputs a 2048-dimensional feature.
+The audio is first converted to the Mel-frequency cepstral coefficient (MFCC), then input into the VGGish model to obtain a 128-dimensional feature.
+These outputs are input into fully connected layers to be separately mapped to the same 768-dimensional space.
+The parameters of these three encoders do not participate in gradient optimization.

-Multimodal Fusion In this phase, we directly train the proposed cross-temporal multimodal fusion module on the affective video data set to verify the effectiveness of the cross-temporal multimodal fusion module.
+Multimodal Fusion In this phase, the effectiveness of the proposed cross-temporal multimodal fusion module is verified by direct training on the affective video data set.
 For each video, we randomly sample T consecutive video segments, each containing 16 frames.
-All frames and audio MFCCs corresponding to the T segments are directly input into the motion and audio encoders, and one frame is randomly selected in each segment and then input into the image encoder.
-We use Adam optimizer with learning rate 0.0001 and weight decay 0.005 to optimize the models.
-For classification tasks on VE-8 and YF-6, the models are trained with batch size 8 for 100 epochs and T=64.
-For MediaEval2015 and MediaEval2016 tasks, the batch size is 16 and training epoch is 20, and T=16.
-For each task, we randomly split 15% of training set as validation set to choose the best hyperparameters.
-To show the advantages of our cross-temporal multimodal fusion, we implement other three fusion strategies for comparative analysis:
+All frames and audio MFCCs corresponding to the T segments are directly input into the motion and audio encoders.
+In each segment, one frame is selected and input into the image encoder.
+Models are optimized using an Adam optimizer with a learning rate of 0.0001 and weight decay of 0.005.
+The models are trained with batch size 8 for 100 epochs and T=64 for classification tasks on VE-8 and YF-6.
+For MediaEval2015 and MediaEval2016 tasks, the batch size is 16 and the training epoch is 20, and T=16.
+For each task, we randomly split 15% of the training set off as a validation set to choose the best hyperparameters.
+We compare our cross-temporal multimodal fusion strategy to three other fusion strategies:

 Simple concatenation This fusion module is stacked with 12 identical layers.
-Each layer consists of an 8-head self-attention, a feed-forward network, and the residual connection around every two sub-layers.
-The image, motion, and audio features are separately inputted into three parallel fusion modules.
+Each layer consists of an eight-head self-attention, a feed-forward network, and the residual connection around every two sublayers.
+The image, motion, and audio features are separately input into three parallel fusion modules.
 Then the first outputs of these three modules are concatenated as the fused feature.
-This simple concatenation strategy uses the attention mechanism to focus on temporal relations within each modality but discards the interactions between different modalities.
+This simple concatenation strategy uses the attention mechanism to focus on temporal relations within each modality, but disregards the interactions between different modalities.

-Divide attention This fusion module is formed by inserting an 8-head self-attention between the two sub-layers of the simple concatenation fusion module.
-First, the temporal features of each modality are inputted into the first self-attention, then the multimodal output features of each segment are inputted into the second self-attention.
-Thus the temporal relations and cross-modal dependencies are separately captured one after the other.
+Divide attention This fusion module is formed by inserting an eight-head self-attention between the two sublayers of the simple concatenation fusion module.
+First, the temporal features of each modality are input into the first self-attention.
+Then, the multimodal output features of each segment are input into the second self-attention.
+Thus the temporal relations and cross-modal dependencies are separately and consecutively captured.

 Joint attention This fusion module is the same as the simple concatenation fusion module.
 First, all temporal features of the three modalities are concatenated as a joint sequence.
-Then, the joint sequence is inputted into the fusion module for full pairwise attention between segments and modalities.
-This fusion strategy mixes up the temporal relations and cross-modal relations.
+Then the joint sequence is input into the fusion module for full pairwise attention between segments and modalities.
+This fusion strategy mixes up the temporal and cross-modal relations.